The Religious Origins of Original Sin

-My strong view is that original sin is unbiblical.
-Original sin is a manmade doctrine that is illogical and graceless.
+My strong view is that this teaching about original sin is unbiblical and illogical.
 Like smoking, original sin is harmful to your health.

 But if the Bible doesn’t say it, from where did Augustine et al. get the idea that we are tainted by original sin?

 The Jews believed that all sin could be traced back to Adam’s transgression and that from him we all inherited an evil heart.
 This belief is captured in the writings of the apocrypha: